Jutta-Cuny-Franz-Award

 Jury

-Elisabeth Scheuba, attorney at law
+Elisabeth Scheuba, attorney at law, Vienna

 Ulli Seegers, professor, Heinrich-Heine-Universität Düsseldorf